Recreation for All Recreation for All

 Access to recreation, leisure, and play is a civil right and accessible recreation is included in the Americans with Disabilities Act (ADA) accessible design standards.
 Physical activity has been shown to improve several health and wellness outcomes, including improvements in physical health, psychological wellbeing, social engagement and relationships, child development, educational outcomes, and quality of life.
 However, disparities exist for individuals with disabilities, with significantly reported lower physical activity rates, beginning in childhood and persisting to adulthood.
 Accessing joy, playfulness, and connection through recreation and leisure is critical to individual, family, and community wellbeing.

-At SCDD, we are committed to the importance of access to accessible and inclusive recreation, leisure, and play opportunities within our communities.
-Our recreation-focused projects aim to improve awareness and access to inclusive recreation.
+At SCDD, we are committed to the importance of access to accessible recreation, leisure, and play opportunities within our communities.
+Our recreation-focused projects aim to improve awareness and access to recreation.
 Our work considers the interplay of individual, interpersonal, community, organizational, and policy level structures, including the intersection with social determinants of health.

 - Trainings and technical assistance

-- Promoting inclusive practices and policies
+- Promoting accessible practices and policies

-- Disseminating information on inclusive recreation opportunities
+- Disseminating information on accessible recreation opportunities

 - Supporting advocacy efforts

-SCDD Inclusive Recreation Projects and Initiatives
+SCDD Recreation Projects and Initiatives

 Trainings, Workshops, and Technical Assistance

 SCDD provides trainings, workshops, and technical assistance to regional health and recreation focused organizations.
-Topics and support can be tailored to fit the needs of the request and may include topics such as: ableism, inclusion, behavioral supports, and disability identity.
+Topics and support can be tailored to fit the needs of the request and may include topics such as: ableism, behavioral supports, and disability identity.
 Contact SCDD Recreation to learn more about how we can support you.

 Erie Canal Virtual Recreation

 Through community partnered work, we developed virtual recreation opportunities by creating point-of-view videos along the Erie Canalway from bicycling and paddling perspectives.
-The goal of this project is to promote community-based adaptive and inclusive recreation!
+The goal of this project is to promote community-based adaptive recreation!
 These videos can be used to support active movement from any location and can be integrated into home exercise programs, gym-based fitness equipment, physical therapy programs, school physical education, etc. These videos can also help people experience the canal before going there in-person.

 These videos are included as part of the Canalway Challenge through partnership with the Erie Canalway National Heritage Corridor.
 Sign up for the challenge to complete the 1st mile by walking, cycling, paddling, or rolling!
 Choose the "Go Virtual" option to find the videos to complete the challenge virtually!